What is Mohs Surgery?

 Snyder Dermatology, located in Austin and Round Rock, TX, offers Mohs Micrographic Surgery with our board-certified dermatologist and fellowship-trained Mohs surgeon, Dr. Nikki Dietert.
 This technique is used to treat basal cell and squamous cell cancers of the skin, as well as other less common types of skin cancer.

 Mohs Micrographic Surgery is a technique developed by Dr. Frederic Mohs in the 1930s.
 This precise technique has a cure rate of up to 99 percent.
 The technique is unique in that the Mohs surgeon is also the pathologist, examining 100 percent of the tissue margins on the day of surgery.
-This ensures microscopic removal of the tumor and its roots with the highest precision.
+This can ensure a microscopic removal of the tumor and its roots with the highest precision.
 The skin cancer is removed, treated with a special dye, and processed by freezing and cutting to place the tissue on microscope slides.
 The surgeon then examines the microscope slides to determine if more tissue needs to be removed to clear the skin cancer.
 The process is repeated until the tumor is clear.

 FOR MORE INFORMATION ABOUT MOHS SURGERY, VISIT: